 Provoc heard from 28 researchers around the U.S. who responded to a short, online survey in Sept-Nov.
 2017.

 The survey was used to learn about recruitment challenges and what researchers are doing to overcome them.
 Our top three findings are reported below.
-Download the full report to find all survey questions and answers.

 Participation in research can be the opportunity of a lifetime for volunteers.
 They can help advance medical treatment options, increase safety, and provide hope for oneself and others.
 We are grateful to learn from the research community, whose work we are here to support.
 It is from this perspective that Provoc works to help researchers improve communications and accelerate study recruitment.